cy5266/Mini-Git/lab12/gitlet-design.md

 Blobs:
-Void writemethod - will use writeContents from Utils to add text into the file
+Void writemethod - will use writeContents from Utils to add text into the file Seralizes all of the files so that they can be represented in bytes

 Trees:
+changeWorkingDirectory -- changes current working directory to different branch

 Commits: this class handles creating a commit block and having pointers towards the parents
 getParent: returns the sha1 and name and commit-date of the parent commit
 changeHead: changes head to whatever commit we want in the linked list If no matching commit exists, we throw exception (basically moving the current pointer down the linked list until we get to the version that we want)
+Checkout: 3 cases:
+-- [file name] : takes current head of file and moves it into the working directory, will overwrite if file already exists [commit id] -- [file name] : put file from commit given into working directory [branch name] : takes ALL files in branch and puts in working directory
+Serialize: serializes all commits/their current commits

 Main:
 CheckParam: checks to see if the user has entered an existing parameter, whether